noahehall/theBookOfNoah/0current/languages/javascript/typeSystems/typescript.md

 // calling a method on a numeric literal requires it to be in parentheses to aid the parser.
 (1).toExponential();

-// type aliases vs interfaces
-// ^ Type aliases behave differently from interfaces with respect to recursive definitions and type parameters
-// ^ interfaces can be extended via: interface Poop extends Flush
-// ^ alias can be extended via intersection: type Poop = Flush & { ... }

 // If some variant is not covered, the return type of a fn will be poop | undefined type SomeType = "this" | "that" | "thisIsntCheckedWithinFn";
 const someFn = (arg: SomeType) => {